 V.PUTIN: I hope we are not entering into any new phase of some kind of cold war.
 Secondly, and I insist on this, people, no matter where they live, have certain rights and should be able to defend these rights.
 Only in this case.

 QUESTION: Is there a danger of war?
-Now, at this moment, we see tanks that are traveling from Kiev.
-Many French people are asking themselves this question: have you ever been tempted to enter Eastern Ukraine, to send troops there?
+Now, at this moment, we see Tankswho are coming from Kiev.
+This question is asked by many French people: did you have the temptation to enter Eastern Ukraine, to send troops there?

 V.PUTIN: We have an interview, it involves short questions and short answers, but if you gain patience and give me one minute, I will tell you in a minute how we see it.